wsxjs/wsxjs/packages/eslint-plugin/README.md

 # @wsxjs/eslint-plugin-wsx

-ESLint plugin for WSX Framework - enforces best practices and framework-specific rules for Web Components with JSX.
+ESLint plugin for WSXJS - enforces best practices and framework-specific rules for Web Components with JSX.

 ## Installation